 TWO: Then you said, If you really loved me you’d want to have sex as much as I do!

 ONE: Well that’s how it feels...what’s the point of being married if we rarely have sex?
 You might as well be my roommate!

 TWO: Well I want to have sex—but I feel really pressured when you’re constantly on me about it.
 Then I get in my head about my ability to satisfy you and just decide it’s not worth it.
 Even if I wanted to.

-SEX THERAPIST: One, have you tried asking Two about specific turn-ons or times of the day that might be better for sex?
+SEX COACH: One, have you tried asking Two about specific turn-ons or times of the day that might be better for sex?
 And, do you both feel confident that you know what turns each other on, versus what makes sex the last thing you want to do?